Bava Metzia: Sale and Trust, chapters 4-5

 Contains various laws concerning sale and exchange.
-The payment of money does not finalize the sale; and the buyer may legally cancel the sale and claim the return of the money, until he has "drawn" the thing bought away from its place: this "drawing" (meshikhah) makes the sale final.
+The payment of money does not finalize the sale; and the buyer may legally cancel the sale and claim a refund until he has "drawn" the purchased item away from its place: this "drawing" (meshikhah) makes the sale final.
 Until such act is performed the seller is to some extent a shomer hinam of the money paid.
 Similarly, the buyer may become a shomer hinam of the thing bought, if, on finding that he has been cheated, he wants to cancel the sale, to return the thing bought, and to claim the money back.
 What constitutes cheating / fraud (onaah) is defined in the course of this chapter, stating that where the seller charges one-sixth (1/6) more than the going price, it is counted as fraud, or overcharging.